★ This post was updated on July 24th, 2021

 Active Campaign is a really robust , fully-customizable CRM that allows you to track all aspects of your contacts.
 At it’s heart, it’s a marketing automation software, but even if you’re not using that now, later on, you may find it useful.
 It also has a direct integration with GMail, where you can access your contact record right within the GMail interface so you can make notes and re-familiarize yourself with who you’re interacting with.
 Active Campaign has a ton of other useful functionality built right in, like sales pipelines, contact tracking, task creation, and a lot more.
 You can learn more about Active Campaign right here.

 HubSpot does a lot of things, but they also offer a free CRM as part of their suite of products.
 It’s easy to use, highly customizable, has a mobile app, and has a nice UX that will make you want to use it.
 Best of all, if you decide later that you want to implement HubSpots’ additional products, which are excellent, you’ll be ready to.
 You can learn more about HubSpot’s CRM right here.

 Only You Can Decide

 At the end of the day, no one should tell you what CRM you should be using.
 Only you can make that decision; and that decision should be based on what you actually need your CRM to do.
-I’d also say that the interface should be nice, and you should like interacting with it.
 If your CRM doesn’t do what you need it to do, and you don’t like opening it and working with it everyday, chances are, you won’t use it to it’s fullest, or even at all.
 And if you don’t use it, then what’s the point of using a CRM at all.